infinise/grunt-svgsheet/README.md

 Type: `Number`
 Default value: `100`

-Height used for icons if no width is found in the SVG.
+Height used for icons if no height is found in the SVG.

 #### options.sheetMaxWidth
 Type: `Number`